ska-sa/katgpucbf/misc/xbgpu/README.md

 license classifier in the `setuptools.setup()` function in [setup.py](setup.py) that will need to be updated.
 6. Most of the repos documentation is just in the form of readmes and inline commenting.
 It is worth investigating something like [sphinx](http://www.sphinx-doc.org) that can generate a proper readthedocs page for this repo.
+7. The [unit tests](test/tensorcore_xengine_core_test.py) for the TensorCoreXEngineCore are executed in python and take a long time to verify.
+This verification should be moved to C as is done in some of the other unit tests.

 ## License
 The license for this repository still needs to be specified.
 At the moment this repo is private so its not an issue.